ryu-raptor/luapp/README.md

 2. You can see `app.sh` and `your_lua_directory_name` symlink in your lua directory.

-app.sh is a bootstrap shell script which sets LUA_PATH so that lua interpreter can find modules.
+`app.sh` is a bootstrap shell script which sets `LUA_PATH` so that lua interpreter can find modules.

-The symlink is a symlink to app.sh.
-You can place this file to the directory such as .local/bin
+The symlink is a symlink to `app.sh`.
+You can place this file to the directory such as `.local/bin`

 ## Now you can
 ~~~